griffinbird/go-cosmos/README.md

 # go-cosmos

-A sample app using the [Azure SDK for Cosmos DB](github.com/Azure/azure-sdk-for-go/sdk/data/azcosmos) with Cosmos DB (SQL).
+A sample app using the [Azure Cosmos DB SDK for Go](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/data/azcosmos) with Cosmos DB (SQL).

 ## Connect with NewDefaultAzureCredential